Hydro111/EMP-Robotics-16821/README.md

 # EMP-Robotics-16821
-Repository for the West High ELPer EMP Robotics team.
+Repository for the West High 8th grade EMP Robotics team.

 Team members:
 * A. Person